eladiw/fabrikate-sample-app/Traefik.bg.README.md

 ### Traefik Fabrikate Component
 In the `common.yaml` file add a domain to the dashboard and a service annotation.
 Use the `service.beta.kubernetes.io/azure-dns-label-name` label.
-In the `<name>` placeholder specify your own name for example `stagingendpoint`, making the full domain `stagingendpoint.cloudapp.azure.com`.
+In the `<name>` placeholder specify your own name for example `stagingendpoint`.
+In `<azure-region>` specify your Azure region, for example `westus2`.
+The full domain will look something like this:`stagingendpoint.westus2cloudapp.azure.com`.

 ```
 config:
   namespace: traefik
   dashboard:
     enabled: true
-    domain: <name>.cloudapp.azure.com
+    domain: <name>.<azure-region>cloudapp.azure.com
   service:
     annotations:
       service.beta.kubernetes.io/azure-dns-label-name: <name>